Our green kitchen

 Sourdough deals with many of the issues that bedevil us today; there are huge doubts about starches, leaky-gut and gluten.
 Despite all of that there is strong research that whole grains are extremely good for us; but they are hard to get.
 So we have a mill for grinding corn and wheat; then you have 100% flour.

-Still to my mind, whether better taste or whole grain nutrition is your focus, baking the best bread in South Africa is absolutely worth ten minutes of your time each day.
-Interestingly there is evidence that those with a gluten intolerance can enjoy the 100% wholemeal sourdough loaf without a grumbling belly.
+To my mind whether better taste or whole grain nutrition is your focus, baking the best bread in South Africa is absolutely worth ten minutes of your time each day.
+Interestingly there is evidence that those with a gluten intolerance can enjoy the 100% sourdough loaf without a grumbling belly.
 I would also recommend a probiotic such as kefir.

 Part 2 of this series is introduced at ingredients for sourdough bread.

 Pizza and commercial loaves in general bedevil many of our stomachs.
-In the UK they are celebrating Sourdough September each year to remind us that real bread tastes so good; and doesn't give the bloating that we have come to associate with gluten and refined starch.
+In the UK they celebrate Sourdough September each year to remind us that real bread tastes so good; and doesn't give the bloating that we have come to associate with gluten and refined starch.

 My journey with the threat of Covid-19 has reinforced the belief that we should be extremely vigilant about keeping our blood glucose under control; that means strongly limiting refined carbs and probably being vaccinated despite many Doubting Thomas'.